The best deals under $100 from Macy's Labor Day sale | CNN Underscored

-Macy’s sales don’t disappoint, and the department store is really doing it up for its Labor Day sale, which runs August 31 through September 6.
-Clothing for everyone in the family, as well as home goods, beauty, and more will be on sale, making it the perfect time to tick items off your list.
+Macy’s sales don’t disappoint, and the department store is really doing it up for its Labor Day sale, which runs Aug.
+31 through Sept.
+6. Clothing for everyone in the family as well as home goods, beauty and more will be on sale, making it the perfect time to tick items off your list.
 The best part?
 A lot of these deals are $100.

 This dark denim can be dressed up for school events or paired with a T-shirt at the weekends — either way, gotta love $12 jeans.